BoldestDungeon/wildermyth-drauven-pcs/.github/ISSUE_TEMPLATE/comic-update-suggestion.md

 ---
 name: Comic Update Suggestion
-about: A simple template for requesting updates to existing comics
+about: How can we make existing comics to integrate Drauven heroes into the world?
 title: Update Event "X" with Drauven Dialogue
 labels: Comic
 assignees: ''